isabella232/java-manta-test-harness/README.md

 for a list of all available versions and dependency strings for other project types.

-Note: Users are expected to use the same version across sub-packages, e.g. using `com.joyent.manta:java-manta-client:3.0.0` with `com.joyent.manta:java-http-signature:4.0.10` is not supported.
+Note: Users are expected to use the same version across sub-packages, e.g. using `com.joyent.manta:java-manta-client-unshaded:3.0.0` with `com.joyent.manta:java-http-signature:4.0.10` is not supported.

-#### Minimizing bundled dependencies

-A separate artifact published as `java-manta-client-unshaded` can optionally be used in place of `java-manta-client` if users want precise control over dependency resolution.
-This is only recommended for users comfortable with debugging Maven dependency resolution and usage of [Maven Enforcer's Dependency Convergence Rule](http://maven.apache.org/enforcer/enforcer-rules/dependencyConvergence.html) is *strongly* encouraged.
+It's important to note that a separate artifact published as `java-manta-client` can optionally be used in place of `java-manta-client-unshaded` if users want less control over dependency resolution.

 ## From Source
 If you prefer to build from source, you'll also need [Maven](https://maven.apache.org/), and then invoke:

 ```
-$ mvn clean insatll
+$ mvn clean install
 ```

-If you want to skip running of the test suite use the `-DskipTests` property, e.g. `mvn -DskipTests package`.
+If you want to skip running of the test suite use the `-DskipITs` property, e.g. `mvn clean install -DskipITs`.

 ## Configuration